-In order for businesses to appear in Google's local pack and rank high on SERP, they need to have a comprehensive local SEO strategy in place.
+For businesses to appear in Google's local pack and rank high on SERP, they need to have a comprehensive local SEO strategy in place.
 This requires a combination of optimized content on a business' website, as well as up-to-date data across business directories.

 Here are a few things your business should start with if you're looking to rank high on SERP:

 Ensure your business' NAP Data is accurate and up to date across all online entities.
-Accurate NAP data not only increases how many customers arrive at a physical business location, but also increases the visibility of its listing to consumers on a search engine results page.
+Accurate NAP data not only increases how many customers arrive at a physical business location but also increases the visibility of its listing to consumers on a search engine results page.

 Yext can help your business rank high on search engine results pages through accurate digital knowledge across all online entities — including maps, apps, directories, search engines, and more.
-Learn more about Yext Listings and Yext Pages products.